xHotch/flower-state-classification/README.md

 ## Usage
 After installing the system, the scripts in the root folder of the module (src/flower_state_classification) can be used to run the system.
 Use the installed virtual environment to run the scripts.

-- run.py -> Start the system using the default configuration and with provided commandline arguments
+- run.py -> Start the system using the default configuration and with provided command line arguments
 - run_forever.py -> Starts the run.py script with the provided arguments and restarts it if it crashes
 - run_test_videos.py -> Start the system on multiple test videos with different settings
 - run_server.py -> Runs a Websocket Server to read the results of the system

 When debug output is enabled for the system, they will be put in the output folder, together with a logfile.

-The src/flower_state_classification folder contains a package with all the python code used for running the system and training the neural networks.
+The src/flower_state_classification folder contains a package with all the Python code used for running the system and training the neural networks.
 For further information on the training, there is an additional README file in the src/flower_state_classification/cv/training folder

-To automatically start the project when restating the Jetson Nano, a script has to be created that runs the run_forever.py script, with the correct python environment activated.
+To automatically start the project when restating the Jetson Nano, a script has to be created that runs the run_forever.py script, with the correct Python environment activated.

 ### Configuration
-When running the system (run.py) without any commandline arguments, the system will try to run using a Webcam as input.
+When running the system (run.py) without any command line arguments, the system will try to run using a Webcam as input.
 When providing paths to an image folder or video file, they will be used instead.
 The system will then try to load the configuration from the settings.py file under src/flower_state_classification/settings/settings.

-The behaviour of the system can be changed by editing this settings.py file.
+The behavior of the system can be changed by editing this settings.py file.

 The different parameters are explained in the following file itself.